act-rules/act-rules.github.io/_rules/object-has-acessible-name-8fc3b6.md

 [accessible name]: #accessible-name 'Definition of accessible name'
 [included in the accessibility tree]: #included-in-the-accessibility-tree 'Definition of included in the accessibility tree'
+[marked as decorative]: #marked-as-decorative 'Definition of Marked as decorative'